mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 EQUIPMENT EQUIPMENT

 communications device and relaying messages back and forth.
 Commdots have a range of only a few meters.
 They are usually used as hands-free communicators, but can also be used as improvised bugs or throat microphones.
 Cr.
 10 each.

-Holographic Projector (TL 11):Holographic Projector (TL 11): A holographic projector is a toaster- sized box that, when activated, creates a three-dimensional image in the space around it or nearby – the range is approximately three meters in all directions.
+Holographic Projector (TL 11):Holographic Projector (TL 11): A holographic projector is a toaster-sized box that, when activated, creates a three-dimensional image in the space around it or nearby – the range is approximately three meters in all directions.
 The image can be given pre-programmed animations within a limited range and the projector includes